 Need a video you can use for student recruitment for the course?
 Click here

 CS Discoveries is designed from the ground up to be an accessible and engaging course for all students, regardless of background or prior experience.
-By providing students opportunities to engage with culturally and personally relevant topics in a wide variety of CS related fields we hope to show all students that CS can be for them.
+It provides students opportunities to engage with culturally and personally relevant topics in a wide variety of contexts and aims to show all students that CS is for them.

-CS Discoveries will be designed primarily for students in grades 7-9, so it can be used in middle school or high school.
-The two semesters spiral upon each other, allowing the course to be taught as a single semester, two sequential semesters, a full-year course, or even integrated into existing technology classes.
+CS Discoveries was specifically designed for 7th to 9th grade classrooms and can be used in either middle school or high school.
+The two semesters build on each other, allowing the course to be taught as a single semester, two sequential semesters, a full-year course, or even integrated into existing technology classes.

 Computer Science encompasses far more than just coding, and CS Discoveries will provide students with opportunities to explore the many facets of CS, both in terms of how they are personally relevant as well as how they impact society.

 The first semester of CS Discoveries introduces students to computer science as a vehicle for problem solving, communication, and personal expression.
-As a whole this semester focuses on the visible aspects of computing and computer science, encouraging students to see where computer science exists around them and how they can engage with it as a tool for exploration and expression.
+As a whole, this semester focuses on the visible aspects of computing and computer science, and encourages students to see where computer science exists around them and how they can engage with it as a tool for exploration and expression.

 Where the first semester centers on the immediately observable and personally applicable elements of computer science, the second semester asks students to look outward and explore the impact of computer science on society.
-Students will see how a thorough user-centered design process produces a better application, how their personal data is collected and used on the web, and they will work with bare circuit boards to see how computers collect input and return output in a variety of ways.
-Through the entirety of this semester student groups will continue to iterate on and refine a mobile app that integrates everything they’ve learned throughout the course into one capstone project.
+Students will see how a thorough user-centered design process produces a better application, how data is used to address problems that affect large numbers of people, and how physical computing with bare circuit boards allows computers to collect input and return output in a variety of ways.

 We are releasing drafts of CS Discoveries units as they are finished, and would love for teachers and others in the CS education community to try them out and provide feedback.
 On the first page of every lesson plan, there is a Give Us Feedback! button that will open up a quick survey you can fill out with your thoughts and feedback.
 We really appreciate it!